MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-1.md

 Have all programmers (or everyone using Visual Studio!) in your team install this extension.
 Build a script that collects each JSON file at the end of the day, sends it to a server and clears the local one.
 Later on, aggregate all files together, tag data as necessary and you have the time your team is wasting by building the project (including how often each project is built)!
 If you plot it, you can even see some trends over time or spikes when a big code change happens.

+This is the *real time* people waste, not how long your build server takes to make a build.

-Be careful!
+Be careful, tho!
 The results may be daunting at first (i.e. too much time wasted)!

 ## Parallel Builds Monitor